The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 Dock & Front Drive Security

-Security Services has responsibility for and control of the dock area, as well as the front drive.
-Base level services are provided at these locations.
-Services beyond the base level may be required and accommodated at additional cost to Licensee/Show Management.
+Security Services has responsibility for and control of the dock areas for all move ins/outs and the front drive, including ride share and 5th Ave crowd control.
+SDCC provides staffing at these locations.
+SDCC Security staffing is billable at the prevailing published hourly rate.
 Please work with your Event Manager on security needs and requirements.

 Event Security Services